What is Reading Fluency?

 Read the sentence, “Sally can go to the store.”
 Then several pages later, you get to the questions, and one question asks, “Why couldn’t Sally go to the store?”
 The question doesn’t make any sense to you because you read Sally can go to the store.
 Upon going back and re-reading, you find that the sentence really said, “Sally can’t go to the store.”
 The whole meaning was lost by skipping the apostrophe t in the word can’t.
 That is one way that reading fluency problems impact comprehension.

 Your ability to read fluently starts with phonemic awareness and phonics.
-It is the ability to take the patterns of sounds (phonological structures) and sound-symbol relationship (orthographic structures) and being able to recognize it quickly enough to gain meaning from it.
+It is the ability to take the patterns of sounds (phonological structures) and sound-symbol relationship (orthographic structures) and to be able to recognize them quickly enough to gain meaning from them.
 This process of quickly or rapidly recognizing word structures helps you to understand entire sentences automatically.

 When you are a fluent reader, you are able to read without thinking about the mechanics of reading.
 S. Jay Samuels started doing research in the 1970s.
 In 2006, he states, “Comprehension requires the fluent mastery of the surface-level aspects of reading.”

 What does the research say?

 Reading fluency is about learning the patterns of the spoken and written word.
 When you start to see patterns in how words are written, you become more fluent.
 Because of this, fluency training that focuses on the phonemic and phonic components of words helps us to read a text more rapidly.
 Mark Seidenberg, author of Language at the Speed of Light states, “Reading brings in regularities in how letters combine and how orthography relates to phonology and meaning.”
 Practicing reading with a phonological and phonic basis, helps you to recognize and retain words quickly.
 This, then, makes reading easier and more fluent.